Don't just hope for a cure — help us find one.

 - Requiring participation of a caregiver or “study partner.”

-Individuals with dementia or those who are at risk of developing it, caregivers, and healthy volunteers with no dementia issues are needed for Alzheimer’s-related clinical trials.
+Individuals living with dementia, caregivers and healthy volunteers without dementia are needed for Alzheimer’s clinical trials.
 To find a study that matches your personal eligibility, visit Alzheimer’s Association TrialMatch®.

 Scientists have learned that people sometimes feel better, and even have improved results on medical tests, when they believe a treatment is helping them.
 Doctors may also convince themselves a treatment is working because they care about their patients.